swex/pidcat/README.md

     pidcat com.oprah.bees.android

-Here is an example of the output when running for the my app(Using `adb logcat -v threadtime`)
+Here is an example of the output when running for Chrome(Using `adb logcat -v threadtime`)

 ![Example screen](screen.png)